convox/docs/docs/application/resources.md

 ```

 #### Additional credentials (20221013170042 or newer)
-You can also use the addiotional credentials to connect to the resource, the credentials will be provided in the environment variables with the resource name prefix and the following suffix: `_USER`, , `_PASS`, `_HOST`, `_PORT`, `_NAME`.
+You can also use the additional credentials to connect to the resource, the credentials will be provided in the environment variables with the resource name prefix and the following suffix: `_USER`, , `_PASS`, `_HOST`, `_PORT`, `_NAME`.

-Using the example above, ie:
+Using the example above, the resource name `mydb` will provide the following environment variable:

 ```
 MYDB_USER=username